Transposition of Conductors

 Disadvantage of Transposition of Conductors

 In conclusion, understanding the process of conductor transposition is crucial for optimizing the efficiency and safety of electrical systems.
-Implementing proper transposition techniques can mitigate electromagnetic interference and ensure a balanced voltage distribution.
+The importance of transposition of conductors becomes clear in long-distance power systems where maintaining equal inductance and minimizing noise is critical.
+Proper transposition techniques help in balancing line parameters and reducing electromagnetic interference.

 Reference: Transposition of Transmission line-Wikipedia